ARTICLE

 • The Pope V includes representations of vices in the inferior area of the card, which are considered as sins to be defeated for triumphing over them.

-• The Lovers VI represent vices and virtues either, the first ones associated to a pathway of sunny pleasure, and the second ones to a pathway of hard ground.
+• The Lovers VI represent vices and virtues either, the first ones associated to a sunny pleasant pathway, and the second ones to a hard ground pathway.

-• The Chariot VII clearly opposes spirituality to sensuality, and thinks of them as two mpulses in human nature, which have to be controlled and harmonized.
-This is represented by two horses, one white and the other one black, one of them oriented upwards and the other downwards, with tails forming a kind of a winged seed when joined.
+• The Chariot VII clearly opposes spirituality to sensuality, and thinks of them as two natural human impulses, which have to be controlled and harmonized.
+This is represented by two horses, one white and the other one black, one of them oriented upwards and the other one downwards, with tails forming a kind of a winged seed when joined.

-• The World XXI assigns stars to the angel and the eagle (upper area of the card), whereas flames are on fire in the mundane lion and bull (inferior area).
+• The World XXI assigns stars to the angel and the eagle (superior area of the card), whereas flames are on fire in the mundane lion and bull (inferior area).

 Ace of Coins of The Medieval Tarot by Luigi ScapiniThe difference between life spheres and experiences, inside of a worldview of low and high zones, also relates high heights to ascension by making blood sacrifices, as the crucifixion in The Hanged Man (XII) clearly shows.
 It can also be appreciated in Coins and Cups suits.
 Especially the Ace of Coins gives us a bloody first impression, although the deck's guidebook describes the hanging elements as roots, rocks and crystals.
 Inside of the coin, the classical richness of the material experience in the garden of Hesperides spreads blood out, and is supported by a child who doesn't see what he holds up or what it costs.
 Again, sensuality and material abundance seem to be associated to the absence of vision, young age and poured blood.